-Results from our simulation indicated that, as expected, both observation error variation and spatiotemporal variation degraded our ability to estimate the true latent spatial trend (Fig. 2).
-When both variance parameters are small, estimates are precisely estimated and unbiased, however large values of either can destroy the ability to recover the trend (Fig. 2).
-The performance of these models is also conditional on additional parameters and structure not included in our sensitivity analysis (spatial decay and variation parameters, data simulated with a normal distribution), however these results indicate that spatiotemporal variation has a slightly larger effect on our ability to recover trends than does observation error (Fig. 2, compare rows).
+Results from our simulation indicated that, as expected, both observation error variation and spatiotemporal variation degraded our ability to estimate the true spatial trend (Fig. 3).
+When both variance parameters are small, estimates are precisely estimated and unbiased, however large values of either can destroy the ability to recover the trend (Fig. 3).
+The performance of these models is also conditional on additional parameters and structure not included in our sensitivity analysis (e.g. spatial decay and variation parameters), however these results indicate that spatiotemporal variation has a slightly larger effect on our ability to recover trends than does observation error (comparison of rows in Fig. 3).